Cray-HPE/docs-csm/operations/kubernetes/Check_the_Health_and_Balance_of_etcd_Clusters.md

     If the etcd clusters are not balanced, see [Rebalance Healthy etcd Clusters](Rebalance_Healthy_etcd_Clusters.md).

-3. Check the health of an etcd cluster database.
+1. (`ncn-mw#`) Check the health of an etcd cluster database.

-    - To check the health of an etcd cluster's database in the services namespace:
+    - To check the health of an etcd cluster's database in the `services` namespace:

         ```bash
         for pod in $(kubectl get pods -l app=etcd -n services \